St Columba's Jersey has a Silver Eco Church award

 We don't have much land but we are trying to make what we have wildlife friendly.

-Installed a bug hotel, logs and a water source.
+We installed a bird nesting box, a bug hotel, logs for insects and a water source.

 We don't use pesticides or herbicides and we do use natural manure.